M901 ITV: Equipment

-The system is capable of firing two missiles without reloading and carries ten TOW rounds in the missile rack.
+The system is capable of firing two missiles without reloading and carries ten TOW rounds in the missile rack, for a total of 12 missiles.
 Reloading is performed under armor protection and is accomplished by tilting the launching apparatus back so that the crew can reach the turret through the carrier's rear roof hatch.
 The missile launcher targeting head is at the end of a pivoting arm which raises the launcher assembly for firing.
 When stowed, the turret is aimed down and to the rear of the vehicle.
 A major limitation of the M901 is that it is practically unable to move while the turret is in firing position and unable to fire while it is in the stowed position.
 A common workaround is to move the vehicle while the turret is in the loading position, thereby reducing the amount of time to get the turret in a fire position as opposed to the stow position.
 Moving from the firing to the stowed position is a procedure that takes several seconds and some skill on the part of the operator.